 The amount of data that is being captured is phenomenal.
-It requires the scalable computing power to process the data perfecting the cost-effectively and efficiently.
-In the return, this deeper customer understanding is causing financial organizations to develop new and innovative services and products.
-Data is now being referred to as the ‘new oil,’ as an organization is scrambling to analyses and capture and exploit it.
+It requires scalable computing power to process the data perfecting the cost-effectively and efficiently.
+In return, this deeper customer understanding is causing financial organizations to develop new and innovative services and products.
+Data is now being referred to as the ‘new oil,’ as an organization is scrambling to analyze and capture and exploit it.

-Another big evolution in Financial Management is happening through a specific innovation called the Blockchain, again enabled only through the cloud-based services.
+Another big evolution in Financial Management is happening through a specific innovation called Blockchain, again enabled only through cloud-based services.

 In past, initially, blockchain was developed to enable the decentralized management of cryptocurrencies, allowing transactions to be verified and audited automatically and inexpensively.

-Blockchain Technologies are used managing the public digital ledgers.
-These digital ledgers record transactions across the many globally distributed computers.
+Blockchain Technologies are used to manage the public digital ledgers.
+These digital ledgers record transactions across many globally distributed computers.

 The distribution of the records ensures that each record cannot be changed without the alteration of all next records (also known as blocks) and without the consensus of the entire distributed ledger (also called the network).